-If you eat a proper vegan diet, you can build muscle at full speed.
+If you eat a proper plant-based diet, you can build muscle at full speed.
 You won’t be at any disadvantage at all.
-Vegan diets tend to be high in nutritious starchy carbs, and starchy carbs are amazing for muscle growth.
-Thing is, you also need to make sure that you’re eating enough protein.
+Plant-based diets, like vegan and vegetarian diets, tend to be high in nutritious starchy carbs, and starchy carbs are amazing for muscle growth.
+The thing is, you also need to make sure that you’re eating enough protein.
 And getting enough protein can be hard.
 So let’s go over the best plant-based protein sources and strategies.

 Most fad diets aren’t very good for building muscle.
 Low-carb diets have too few carbs to maximize workout performance and muscle growth.
 Keto has way too few carbs.
 Intermittent fasting limits muscle growth to just the periods of time when we’re in a fed state.
 Most of these diets make it harder to gain muscle and strength.